What is syphilis?

 Some people may not have any sores, but still pass on the infection.
-Syphilis can be passed from a mother to a baby before it is born, causing birth defects, seizures, developmental delay or miscarriage
+Syphilis can be passed on during pregnancy.
+If the baby is born with syphilis this can lead to birth defects, seizures, developmental delay and sometimes death.

 When should I have a syphilis test?

 - you have recently changed sexual partner/s